Hapag-Lloyd/terraform-aws-bastion-host-ssm/README.md

 The bastion host will automatically start at 9 and shuts down at 17 from monday to friday (Berlin time).
 Depending on the `instance_type` you will save more or less money.
 Do not forget to adjust the timezone.

-In case you have to start a bastin host outside the working hours use the launch template provided by the module and launch the new instance from the AWS CLI or Console.
+In case you have to start a bastion host outside the working hours use the launch template provided by the module and launch the new instance from the AWS CLI or Console.
 Don't forget to shut it down if you are done.

 ### Encryption